41 River Rd, Kitchener, ON N2B 2G3

 As you read through this brief article, there is at least one constant in play that is impacts all of us at the same rate.
 That is the chronological impact of time.
 Notice I didn’t say that the constant is aging.
 That was intentional.
 There may be many ingredients, catalysts, and other determinants of aging that we may have no control of, but there are some components that we can control – to some degree.
 And there is one relatively simple way of doing it.
 Through exercise and fitness.

-According to the research, exercise and fitness training have profound effects on slowing down the aging process through various physiological mechanisms.
-Here are some findings from various peer-reviewed sources:
+Here is a list of some of the ways that exercise and fitness training can have profound effects on slowing down the aging process through various physiological mechanisms.

 1. Maintaining Muscle Mass and Strength

-- Sarcopenia Prevention: Aging typically leads to sarcopenia, the loss of muscle mass and strength.
+• Sarcopenia Prevention: Aging typically leads to sarcopenia, the loss of muscle mass and strength.
 Resistance training exercises (such as weightlifting) stimulate muscle protein synthesis and help preserve muscle mass.
 This preservation of muscle mass enhances mobility, reduces the risk of falls, and maintains overall functional independence in seniors.
-(Fragala et al., 2019).

 2. Preserving Bone Density

-- Osteoporosis Prevention: Weight-bearing exercises (like walking, jogging, or dancing) and resistance training help maintain bone density.
-This reduces the risk of osteoporosis and fractures, which are common concerns in aging populations (Weaver et al., 2016).
+• Osteoporosis Prevention: Weight-bearing exercises (like walking, jogging, or dancing) and resistance training help maintain bone density.
+This reduces the risk of osteoporosis and fractures, which are common concerns in aging populations.

 3. Improving Cardiovascular Health